Robust short-term memory without synaptic learning: Discussion

-As we have shown, Cluster Reverberation is a mechanism available to neural systems for robust short-term memory without synaptic learning.
-To the best of our knowledge, this is the first mechanism proposed which has these characteristics -- essential for, say, sensory memory or certain working-memory tasks.
-All that is needed is for the network topology to be highly clustered or modular, and for small groups of neurons to store one bit of information, as opposed to the conventional view which assumes one bit per neuron.
-Considering the enormous number of neurons in the brain, and the fact that real individual neurons are probably too noisy to store information reliably, these hypotheses do not seem farfetched.
-The mechanism is furthermore consistent both with what is known about the topology of the brain, and with experiments which have revealed power-law forgetting.
+Cluster Reverberation may be a means available to neural systems for performing certain short-term tasks, such as sensory memory or working memory.
+To the best of our knowledge, it is the first mechanism proposed to use network properties with no need of synaptic learning.
+All that is required is for the underlying network to be highly clustered or modular, and for small groups of neurons in some sense to store one bit of information, as opposed to a conventional view which assumes one bit per neuron.
+Considering the enormous number of neurons in the brain, and the fact that real neurons are possibly too noisy to store information individually anyway, these hypotheses do not seem far-fetched.
+The mechanism is furthermore consistent with what is known about the structure of biological neural networks, with experiments that have revealed power-law statistics of forgetting, and with recent observation of locally synchronized synaptic activity.

-Since the purpose of this paper is only to describe the mechanism of Cluster Reverberation, we have made use of the simplest possible model neurons -- namely, binary neurons with static, uniform synapses -- for the sake of clarity and generality.
-However, there is no reason to believe that the mechanism would cease to function if more neuronal ingredients were to be incorporated.
-In fact, cellular bistability, for instance, would increase performance, and the two mechanisms could actually work in conjunction.
-Similarly, we have also used binary patterns to store information.
-But it is to be expected that patterns depending on any form of frequency coding, for instance, could also be maintained with more sophisticated neurons -- such that different modules could be set to different mean frequencies.